Affidavit: Man found Tiger Woods unconscious after SUV crash - WTMJ

 Schloegl previously told USA Today that he did not seek a search warrant for Woods’ blood samples, which could be screened for drugs and alcohol.
 In 2017, Woods checked himself into a clinic for help dealing with prescription drug medication after a DUI charge in Florida.

-The lengthy surgery following the crash was to stabilize shattered tibia and fibula bones in his right leg.
+The crash injured Woods’ right leg, requiring a lengthy surgery to stabilize shattered tibia and fibula bones in his right leg.
 A combination of screws and pins were used for injuries in the ankle and foot.

 It was the 10th surgery of his career, and came two months after a fifth back surgery.
 Through it all, Woods has never gone an entire year without playing, dating back to his first PGA Tour event as a 16-year-old in high school.